mupq/pqm4/README.md

 The benchmarking scripts used in **pqm4** require Python >= 3.6.

 ### Installing pyserial
-The host-side Python code requires the [pyserial](https://github.com/pyserial/pyserial) module.
+The host-side Python code for most platforms requires the [pyserial](https://github.com/pyserial/pyserial) module.
 Your package repository might offer `python3-serial` (Debian, Ubuntu) or `python-pyserial` (Arch) or `python3-pyserial` (Fedora, openSUSE) or `pyserial` (Slack, CentOS, Gentoo) or `py3-pyserial` (Alpine) directly.
 Alternatively, this can be easily installed from PyPA by calling `pip3 install -r requirements.txt`.
 If you do not have `pip3` installed yet, you can typically find it as `python3-pip` (Debian, Ubuntu) or `python-pip` (Arch) using your package manager.

+### Installing ChipWhisperer
+The host-side Python code for the `cw308t-stm32f3` board requires the [chipwhisperer](https://chipwhisperer.readthedocs.io/en/latest/installing.html#install-repo-pypi) module.
+If you don't target this board, you can skip the installation.

+### Installing QEMU >=5.2
+The `mps2-an386` platform is simulated with the [QEMU](https://www.qemu.org/) ARM system emulator.
+You'll need at least the version 5.2, which is fairly recent at the time of writing and may not be available on your favourite Linux distro.
+If you don't target this platform, you can skip the installation.

-### Connecting the board to the host
+### Connecting the STM32F4 Discovery board to the host
 Connect the board to your host machine using the mini-USB port.
 This provides it with power, and allows you to flash binaries onto the board.
 It should show up in `lsusb` as `STMicroelectronics ST-LINK/V2`.